oh2mp/esp_1wire_influxdb/README.md

 see row `#define MAX_SENSORS 8`

 ## Portal mode
 When your board is in portal mode, it blinks both onboard LEDs.
-Take your phone and connect to AP *ESP8266 1WIRE* and accept that there's no internet connection etc.
+Take your phone and connect to WiFi network **ESP8266 1WIRE** and accept that there's no internet connection etc.

 Open your browser and go to `http://192.168.4.1/`